-4.3.1.
-Following the ongoing challenges faced by the Regent Centre and the closure of the Marks and Spencer's unit the town centre requires the preparation of a masterplan for the south eastern quarter of the town centre.
-Vacancy rates in the town have remained consistently below the national average, however, there are a number of key units which have become vacant and which do not seem likely to find occupiers in the short term.
-The owners of the Regent Centre have confirmed their intention to sell their interest and, as with East Kilbride, the masterplan will set the context for public and private sector investment over the next 5 to 10 years and will be beneficial in effecting a change of ownership.
+- 4.3.1.
+Following the ongoing challenges faced by the Regent Centre and the closure of the Marks and Spencer's unit, the town centre requires the preparation of a masterplan for its south eastern quarter.
+Vacancy rates in the town have remained consistently below the national average; however, there are a number of key units which have become vacant and which do not seem likely to find occupiers in the short term.
+The owners of the Regent Centre have confirmed their intention to sell their interest and as with East Kilbride, the masterplan will set the context for public and private sector investment over the next 5 to 10 years and will be beneficial in effecting a change of ownership.
+It is proposed the following sites will be included in the masterplan work:-

+- ♦ Keith Street Car Park

+- ♦ Townhead Street Car Park

+- Regent Centre

+- former Bairds department store

+- ♦ Newcross Centre

+- Police Station

+- other adjacent sites

-Consultants will be procured during May/June with the intention of a draft masterplan for consultation being completed by the end of the calendar year.
-As with East Kilbride it is intended the masterplan will become a supporting document for the Local Development Plan and inform public and private sector investment going forward.
+Consultants have been procured during May with the intention of a draft masterplan for consultation being completed by the end of the calendar year.
+As with East Kilbride, it is intended the masterplan will become a supporting document for the Local Development Plan and inform public and private sector investment going forward.

 4.4.
-Place Based investment Programme
+Place Based Investment Programme

 - 4.4.1.
-The Scottish Government announced in their Programme for Government in February 2021 that they proposed to implement a place-based investment programme over the 5-year period of the parliament.
+The Scottish Government announced in its Programme for Government in February 2021 that it proposed to implement a place-based investment programme over the 5-year period of the parliament.
 The funding is targeted at addressing some of the challenges faced by Scotland's places across the country. - 4.4.2.
-The Council was awarded £2.003 million for year one of the programme, £1.74 million for year 2 and £1.213 million for each of the remaining 3 years giving total funding of £7,382 million over the 5-year programme.
-The programme has just entered year 3 with the projects for years one and 2 complete or on target to complete in line with the terms around financial spend of the grant award.
+The Council was awarded £2.003m for year 1 of the programme, £1.74m for year 2 and £1.213m for each of the remaining 3 years giving total funding of £7,382m over the 5-year programme.

+The programme has just entered year 3 with the projects for years 1 and 2 complete or on target to complete in line with the terms around financial spend of the grant award.
 Two projects were carried over into year 3 due to delays in the programmes.
 These are Larkhall Leisure Centre and Lanark outdoor space.

-The budget for year three also includes project budget carried forward from year two of £331,000 and Shared Prosperity Funds of £390,000, giving an overall budget allocation for year three of £1.934 million.
-There is also an allocation of £223,000 from Shared Prosperity Funds for year 4 giving a total of £1.436 million in that year.
+The budget for year 3 also includes project budget carried forward from year 2 of £331k and Shared Prosperity Funds of £390k, giving an overall budget allocation for year 3 of £1.934m.
+There is also an allocation of £223k from Shared Prosperity Funds for year 4 giving a total of £1.436m in that year.

 4.4.3.
 The proposed allocation for year 3 reflects these funding commitments.
-It is also recommended that projects with longer delivery programmes are funded over more than one year and on that basis recommendations for the partial allocation of year 4 are included.
-The proposed allocation is as follows:-
+It is also recommended that projects with longer delivery programmes are funded over more than 1 year and on that basis recommendations for the atrial allocation of year four are included.
+The agreed allocation is as follows:-